Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 is conserved along particle trajectories and thus satisfies the following equation

 Since the buoyancy and the potential vorticity are constant along particle trajectories, the spatially integrated quantity,

 is also preserved in time for any differentiable function, $\Phi$, for which the integral exists.
 The proof is analogous to the deterministic case, which is shown in \cite{holm1998euler,holm1999euler}.
 A special case of this statement is the preservation of the enstrophy, which is defined as the $L^2$ norm of the potenial vorticity.
+Since the flow is divergence free, one can also define the enstrophy in terms of the gradients of the velocity.
 This shows that the Euler-Boussinesq equations, even in the presence of SALT, have an infinite number of conservation laws.
 This structure must also be preserved by the vertical averaging.
 The spatially integrated quantities $C_\Phi$ are also referred to as Casimirs, as they are the functions whose Lie--Poisson bracket corresponding to the Euler-Boussinesq equations vanishes for any Hamiltonian expressed in the Eulerian fluid variables.